What makes an employee valuable to an employer?

 A consistently negative attitude can be emotionally draining for your co-workers and will definitely rub your boss the wrong way eventually.
 If you’re having an especially hard time, you can talk to your boss about taking some time off or reducing your work load a little bit.
 If you don’t feel like you can talk to your boss, there are plenty of other options you can pursue.
 Most companies will have a Human Resources or a Health and Wellbeing department who can provide a listening ear or point you towards external counselling options.

 If you’re a MIGAS employee, you can talk to your Field Officer, or access our Employee Assistance Program which is 100% confidential.
 Remember: the gloomy days will pass!

 You should be open to trying out any task you are asked to do, within reason of course.
 One of our mantras at MIGAS is, “there’s no such thing as “that’s not my job!”, which comes back to being a team player.
 Don’t get wrapped up in “this is my job, and that’s his job” – if something needs doing it’s everybody’s responsibility to make sure it’s done and done properly!

 There’s nothing wrong with not knowing how to do a task, or making a mistake – unless you try to cover it up.
 As long as you’re being honest, and showing the ability to adapt and learn, a mistake will never spell the end of your job.

 Do you think you have the qualities of a good employee?
 Submit your application for an Australian Apprenticeship or Traineeship and we will call you for an interview when a suitable position becomes available.

 Unsure of the areas you can complete an Apprenticeship or Traineeship in?
 Check out Career Information and the large variety of trades and commercial industries available.

-Browse current Apprenticeships, Traineeships, School-based and Labour Hire positions available now.
+Browse current Apprenticeships, Traineeships and School-based positions available now.